Brian-Nziza/Velcra-dubbing-tool/README.md

 Set the path to your transcript_english_test.txt at the top.
 Outputs a .srt file you can load in VLC, upload to YouTube, or burn into the video.

 Config
-At the top of polish_dubber.py you can tweak:
+At the top of Velcra.py, you can tweak:
 SettingDefaultDescriptionWHISPER_MODELsmallsmall is fast, medium is more accurateTTS_VOICEen-US-GuyNeuralAny Microsoft Edge TTS voiceDUCK_ORIGINALTrueKeep original audio quietly in backgroundDUCK_VOLUME0.08Volume of original audio (0 = mute it)

 Files
 FileDescription
-pd.py  - Main dubbing pipeline
+Velcra.py  - Main dubbing pipeline
-test_gemini.py - Standalone Gemini translation tester
-subt.pyConvert transcript to .srt subtitles
+subtitles.py lets you convert a transcript to .srt subtitles

 Notes